 We achieved our goal for improving the BLS call taking process.
 Time to process a BLS call using the normal interfacility card (card 46) decreased 19 seconds from December 2017 to June 2018 and time to process using the new beta “upcare” card (card 45) decreased 26 seconds in the same timeframe.

-We also achieve our goal to improve resource management.
+We also achieved our goal to improve resource management.
 Prior to January 2017, calls that were coded as BLS transports were performed by ALS ambulances only, so BLS utilization was 0%.
 Early 2017 BLS utilization was 27% and went to 70% in 2018.
 That was an average of 29 transports per day in Feb 2017 to 71 per day in 2018.
 This was a total increase in BLS utilization of 61%

 On an average, less than 1% of BLS calls are being upgraded to ALS.